• Skip to primary navigation

 • Grilled king prawns

-This courgette risotto is pretty much a full meal already, however we are always a fan of serving extra vegetables on the side where we can.
+This courgette risotto recipe is pretty much a full meal already, however we are always a fan of serving extra vegetables on the side where we can.
 Looking for some side dishes to go with this?
 Why not try these:

 • Roasted Lemon Asparagus